-The Netherlands Intangible Heritage Knowledge Center has been coordinating the implementation of the 2003 UNESCO Convention in the Netherlands since 2012.
-The Knowledge Center helps practitioners of intangible heritage to safeguard (develop, promote, pass on) their intangible heritage, including through the Intangible Heritage Netherlands Inventory.
-In addition, the Knowledge Center works on knowledge development for the practice of safeguarding intangible heritage.
+The Dutch Centre for Intangible Cultural Heritage (in short KIEN in Dutch) has been coordinating the implementation of the 2003 UNESCO Convention in the Netherlands since 2012.
+KIEN helps practitioners of intangible heritage to safeguard (develop, promote, pass on) their intangible heritage, including through the Intangible Heritage Netherlands Inventory.
+In addition, KIEN works on knowledge development for the practice of safeguarding intangible heritage.

 September 1, 2012

-From 1 September 2012, the UNESCO Convention for the Protection of the Intangible Cultural Heritage also entered into force in the Kingdom of the Netherlands.
-The Knowledge Center has contacts with the islands in the Dutch Caribbean about their intangible heritage policy.
+From 1 September 2012, the UNESCO Convention for the safeguarding of Intangible Cultural Heritage was ratified by the Kingdom of the Netherlands.
+KIEN has contacts with the islands in the Dutch Caribbean about their intangible heritage policy.

 Intangible heritage is living heritage, which is formed in the practice of daily life and is carried by people.
 We support these people in safeguarding their heritage, put intangible heritage on the map and work on raising awareness of the importance of intangible heritage among the general public.
 We also advise the Dutch government and UNESCO, and collaborate nationally and internationally with intangible heritage organizations in other countries in the so-called ICH-NGO Forum of NGOs accredited by UNESCO.